Coprosma autumnalis

-Kanono is found in wet and shaded forest areas where it can grow to 6 metres high.
-Its leaves often have a mottled appearance.
+Kanono is found in wet and shaded forest areas where it can grow to 6 metres high, with a slender trunk and stout branches.
+Leaves grow up to 15 cm long with 2 cm or longer stalks.

 Kanono produces ripe orange fruit between February and May, then flowers around April.

+Māori have used the bark to produce a yellow colour for dyeing flax fibre.